Syfreia/Web_Page_Project_2/README.md

 # Web Page for Project 2

 All elements used as logos, brands, equipment and others do not belong to us.
+All the project is in Basque.

 This is a preview of the Index.html page